Skip to Content

 17. Enjoy a scenic flight

 If you’re not game to go skydiving then there is only one other way to get a birds-eye view of the stunning landscapes around Glenorchy.
-On a scenic flight, you can cruise high above the valleys, mountains, and rivers taking in more views than your eyes can handle.
-It’s a beautiful, fun, and even romantic activity that anybody can do not far from Queenstown!
+On a scenic flight, you can cruise high above the valleys, mountains, and rivers, taking in more views than your eyes can handle.

 There are a few companies that offer flights in Glenorchy.
 Glenorchy Air and Heli Glenorchy both offer scenic flights.
-Heli Glenorchy specializes in helicopter flights and they offer a huge range of experiences including one to Mt Earnslaw.
+Heli Glenorchy specializes in helicopter flights, and they offer a huge range of experiences, including this one to Mt Earnslaw!
+These trips start from around $330 NZD per person and can add a whole new level of epic fun to any Glenorchy trip.

 Glenorchy Air, on the other hand, offers scenic flights in small planes.
 They also have a large range of flight options including flights to Milford Sound, Mt Earnslaw, and Mount Cook.